hbridge/Duffy/strand/iOS/Strand/StrandChanges.md

 ### New

-- Quick access to photos you've taken in strand
+- Quick access to photos you've taken in Strand from the right side of the Camera
-- Delete and unshare photos you've taken from Strand
+- Delete and unshare photos you've taken from Strand: use the action button when viewing a photo you took.
+- Switched analytics to Localytics

 ## Jun 26th, 2014